 If you become a mystery shopper for a restaurant, you visit the restaurant, noting the cleanliness, service, and even the state of the bathrooms.
 You must note the speed of service, how long your food takes, and the quality of the food.

 You’ll provide a review of your experience either written or spoken and get paid for your time in addition to reimbursement for your product or meal purchased.
-You may not earn a full time income, but I wouldn’t pass up a free meal.
+You may not earn a full time income, it might feel like you’re only finding quarters, but I wouldn’t pass up a free meal.

 27. Focus Groups